What We Believe

 Here at River’s Edge, small groups serve as the building blocks for our ministry.
 They are not an afterthought, but carry the bulk of the work and privilege of its ministry.
 We have discovered that the “small group” is the most effective and faithful means by which to make and grow disciples.
 We refer to these basic building blocks as Missional Communities, with their primary purpose to mobilize participants into mature followers of Jesus Christ.

 We currently hold weekly, monthly, and yearly gatherings of all sizes in Mt.
 Airy and Woodstock, Maryland and the surrounding areas.
 Visit our Events page for our schedule of events and activities, and fill out our Contact form if you would like to plug in to one of our gatherings!
 We would love to see you there.

 K. Craig Moorman, Pastor and Mission Developer, earned his B.S. from Purdue University and proceeded with graduate work at Trinity Lutheran Seminary to receive his Master of Divinity degree.
 He loves people and believes in the incredible worth and giftedness of every person: “I very much appreciate a line from Les Miserables: ‘…to love another person is to see the face of God.’
 It is in this encounter of unconditional love – especially as it’s fully revealed in Jesus Christ – that lasting joy is found.”
 With over 30 years experience in small group development and innovative mission work, Pastor Craig is excited about this endeavor at River’s Edge, which was officially birthed on October 2nd, 2010.
-He and his wife, Nancy, have five children, one grandchild, and enjoy homesteading on their farmette with bees and a bunch of farm animals.
+He and his wife, Nancy, have five children, three grandchildren, and enjoy homesteading on their farmette with bees and a bunch of farm animals.

-Sarah Southworth, Administrative Assistant, is the second oldest of Pastor Craig and Nancy’s five children.
-Sarah, her husband Scott, their son Noah, are active participants in River’s Edge Ministries.
-Sarah is a stay-at-home mom and enjoys cooking, gardening, and raising a little flock of chickens.
-She began working as the part-time Administrative Assistant at River’s Edge in 2017.
+Sarah Southworth, Event Coordinator and Administrative Assistant, is the second oldest of Pastor Craig and Nancy’s five children.
+Sarah, her husband Scott, and their two sons are active participants in River’s Edge Ministries.
+Sarah has a passion for holistic health and nutrition and enjoys cooking, gardening, horseback riding and raising a little flock of chickens.